Creating websites with a mobile first web design mindset is a must in 2020.

 - Google wants you to use AMP

 How could Google’s mobile first index impact my small business website?

 If your website does not work well on phones, and it is not fast on a mobile network, the website may lose rankings when Google implements mobile-first indexing for every website in its search engine.

-How do you know if your website is mobile ready and if it offers good mobile usability and user experience?
+How do you know if your website is mobile-ready?

 If your website was built before 2017, it is likely time to rebuild your website.
 You might like how it looks, and it might even load fast, but it’s likely not going to be competitive in 2020.